-42 Mr. Malzone stated that is not in any of the plans that are available in the Community Development

-- 43 Department.
-He asked the Town Manager for the professional opinions of those the town employs. - He does not believe any members of the Planning Board read the recommendations of those - 45 individuals.
-It seemed almost everyone was against that project, but yet the Community Development - 46 Department was supportive. - 47
+Mr. Malzone stated that is not in any of the plans that are available in the Community Development Department.
+He asked the Town Manager for the professional opinions of those the town employs.
+He does not believe any members of the Planning Board read the recommendations of those individuals.
+It seemed almost everyone was against that project, but yet the Community Development Department was supportive.

-1 Town Manager Cabanel requested Mr. Malzone meet with her and Tim Thompson, Director,
+Town Manager Cabanel requested Mr. Malzone meet with her and Tim Thompson, Director, Community Development.
+Together they can visit the site so that they can discuss what is occurring, what is included in the plan, what needs to occur, etc.

-- 2 Community Development.
-Together they can visit the site so that they can discuss what is occurring, - 3 what is included in the plan, what needs to occur, etc. - 4 Mr. Malzone spoke of the width of the road; the work that was done and the absence of a plan to widen - 5 the road.
+Mr. Malzone spoke of the width of the road; the work that was done and the absence of a plan to widen the road.
 It is only 16' wide and is a totally illegal road.
-To think the Planning Board and Community - 6 Development think that hill will be okay because they are going to take 2° off it, is reckless. - 7 8 Recognitions, Resignations and Retirements None
+To think the Planning Board and Community Development think that hill will be okay because they are going to take 2% off the grade of the road, is reckless.

+Recognitions, Resignations and Retirements - None

-10 Appointments
+Appointments

-- 12 1.
-Family Promise of Greater Nashua Presentation - Submitted by Family Promise of Greater Nashua Executive Director Pamela Tibak Small Family Promise of Greater Nashua (FPGN) to make a short presentation to the Town Council about who they are and what they do. - Ed Hilston, Board of Trustees, stated Family Promise of Greater Nashua houses approx. 29 people at any time.
+1. Family Promise of Greater Nashua Presentation

+Submitted by Family Promise of Greater Nashua Executive Director Pamela Tibak Small Family Promise of Greater Nashua (FPGN) to make a short presentation to the Town Council about who they are and what they do.

+Ed Hilston, Board of Trustees, stated Family Promise of Greater Nashua houses approx. 29 people at any time.
 People there are experiencing homelessness.
 To be a resident you are required to have children in your family unit.
-It is a temporary residency for families who are taught skills needed to get back on their feet, e.g., financial, parenting. - They have housed 19 individuals from Merrimack (12 children/7 adults).
-They are unable to provide housing for all in the southern part of the state, due to space limitations, but do provide placements for about 20 families/week throughout Hillsborough and Rockingham counties. - 25
+It is a temporary residency for families who are taught skills needed to get back on their feet, e.g., financial, parenting.

+They have housed 19 individuals from Merrimack (12 children/7 adults).
+They are unable to provide housing for all in the southern part of the state, due to space limitations, but do provide placements for about 20 families/week throughout Hillsborough and Rockingham counties.